SpamScope/spamscope/README.md

 - It's distributed: SpamScope uses Apache Storm, free and open source distributed realtime computation system.
 - It makes JSON output that you can save where you want.
 - It's easy to setup: there are docker images and docker-compose ready for use.
-- It's integrated with Apache Tika, VirusTotal and Thug (for now).
+- It's integrated with Apache Tika, VirusTotal, Thug and Shodan (for now).
 - It's free (for special functions you can contact me).

 ### Distributed
-SpamScope use Apache Storm that allows you to start small and scale horizontally as you grow.
-Simply add more worker.
+SpamScope uses Apache Storm that allows you to start small and scale horizontally as you grow.
+Simply add more workers.

 ### Flexibility
 You can chose your mails input sources (with spouts) and your functionalities (with bolts).
-SpamScope come with a tokenizer (split mail in token: headers, body, attachments), attachments and phishing analyzer (Which is the target of mails?
+SpamScope comes with a tokenizer (split mail in token: headers, body, attachments), attachments and phishing analyzer (Which is the target of mails?
 Is there a malware in attachment?) and JSON output.

 ### Store where you want
 You can build your custom output bolts and store your data in Elasticsearch, Mongo, filesystem, etc.